The partition algebra and the plethysm coefficients I: stability and Foulkes' conjecture: Consequences for plethysm coefficients

 since adding a part of size~1 provides a bijection $\mathscr{P}(r-1)\to \mathscr{P}(r) \setminus \mathscr{P}_1(r)$.

 \end{proof}

 \begin{eg} The non-zero stable plethysm coefficients $\overline{p}_{\infty,\lambda}$ for $\lambda\vdash 8$ are as follows:

 To see this, we note that the elements of $\mathscr{P}_1(8)$ are $(8)$, $(6,2)$, $(5,3)$, $(4,4)$, $(4,2^2)$, $(3^2,2)$ and $(2^4)$.
-The required products of (smaller) plethysm and Littlewood-Richardson coefficients can be calculated by hand or using SAGE (whereas the coefficients $p_{(8^8),\lambda}$ seem to be beyond SAGE).
-The non-zero coefficients are as follows
+The required products of (smaller) plethysm and Littlewood-Richardson coefficients can be calculated by hand or using SAGE (whereas the coefficients $p((8),(8),\lambda)$ seem to be beyond SAGE).
+The decompositions of the relevant transitive permutation modules are as follows:

 One can deduce that Foulkes' conjecture is satisfied at the partition $\lambda_{[mn]}$ for all pairs $m,n$ of integers which are both greater than or equal to $ 8$.
 For example,

 We also deduce the strengthened Foulkes' conjecture is satisfied for all quadruples of integers which are each greater than or equal to $ 8$.
 For example,